energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 ```
 [source](https://github.com/energywebfoundation/origin/blob/f8db6c42a425225a3b91e8e3b423a7224a842a0e/packages/traceability/issuer-api/src/pods/certification-request/handlers/approve-certification-request.handler.ts#L15)

-## Pods
+## Modules

 ### blockchain
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/blockchain)

-The blockchain pod provides services to fetch and create blockchain properties, which are needed to establish connection with the blockchain through a web3 provider, and interact with smart contracts on the blockchain.
-The registry, issuer and private issuer are public addresses.
+The blockchain module provides services to fetch and create blockchain properties, which are needed to establish connection with the blockchain through a web3 provider, and interact with smart contracts on the blockchain.

 ```
 export interface IBlockchainProperties {
     web3: providers.FallbackProvider | providers.JsonRpcProvider;